rocky-linux/documentation/docs/gemstones/containers/docker.md

 sudo usermod -a -G docker custom-user
 ```

-It is required to log out and in again to be assigned the new group.
+To be assigned the new group, you must log out and in again.
 Check with the `id` command to verify that the group has been added.

 ### Notes